- Two primary types of market research:

 That’s a sign that your content has gone from good to great.

-Also read: How Attraction Marketing Can Supercharge Your Content Marketing Game
+Articles you might like: How Attraction Marketing Can Supercharge Your Content Marketing Game